workshopper/org/CONTRIBUTING.md

 ## Code of Conduct

-The Code of Conduct explains the *bare minimum* behavior expectations the Node Foundation requires of its contributors.
+The Code of Conduct explains the *bare minimum* behavior expectations the Workshopper organization requires of its contributors.
 [Please read it before participating.](./code_of_conduct.md)

 ## Issue Contributions